Welcome Letter

 Going Beyond Standard Treatments

-Children with SAM typically receive antibiotics and nutrient-enhanced foods, however over a third of patients don’t respond to standard treatment.
+Children with severe acute malnutrition (SAM) typically receive antibiotics and nutrient-enhanced foods.
+However, over a third of patients donât respond to standard treatment.
 These children are likely lacking gut microbes required to absorb and maximize the nutrition that is available to them.

 Spotlight on THRIVE